joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

   credit:
   creditlink:
 ---
-My passion is to combine applied mathematics and computer science in engineering and data science applications.
+My passion is to combine applied mathematics and coding in engineering and data science applications.
 I excel in environments with ample learning opportunities.
 Currently, I am lucky enough to build on all of these things in my PhD.

-**Highlights**
+**Summary**

-- BSc and MSc in Applied Mathematics from The Delft University of Technology (cum laude).
+- Cum laude BSc and MSc in Applied Mathematics from The Delft University of Technology.
 - Currently working towards a PhD at The University of Melbourne, applying machine learning and complex networks to granular, porous media.
 - Research internships at Schlumberger, IBM and for a small energy consultant (Alboran), where I learned how to connect, communicate and collaborate.

-- I discovered my passion for data science by working as a data analyst for a Dutch railway company, analyzing sensor and contractor data, and as data scientist for Our Community, analyzing grant and donation data.
+I discovered my passion for data science by working as a data analyst for a Dutch railway company, analyzing sensor and contractor data, and as data scientist for Our Community, analyzing grant and donation data.
 I founded and co-organize the [Melbourne Datathon](http://www.datasciencemelbourne.com/datathon) which attracted 120 data enthusiasts in the first year and over 300 in the second year.

 **I can talk for hours about**

 - Data science and machine learning.
-I like to read everything on [r/machinelearning](https://www.reddit.com/r/machinelearning) and [r/datascience](https://www.reddit.com/r/datascience).
-I also really recommend [Data Elixer](http://dataelixir.com/), [KDNuggets](http://www.kdnuggets.com/) and [Data Science Weekly](http://datascienceweekly.org/).
+I follow [r/machinelearning](https://www.reddit.com/r/machinelearning) and [r/datascience](https://www.reddit.com/r/datascience).
+My favourite data science blogger is [Yanir Seroussi](https://yanirseroussi.com/).
+I can also recommend [Data Elixer](http://dataelixir.com/), [KDNuggets](http://www.kdnuggets.com/) and [Data Science Weekly](http://datascienceweekly.org/).
 - My PhD research.
 I believe there is a lot of potential for the use of statistics and machine learning in engineering physics.
+My first article about feature selection was recently published in [Physical Review E](http://dx.doi.org/10.1103/PhysRevE.94.022904).
-- My MSc research on numerical linear solvers and preconditioning, which got published in the <a href="http://dx.doi.org/10.1016/j.jcp.2015.10.016">Journal of Computational Physics</a>, the <a href="http://dx.doi.org/10.3997/2214-4609.20141773">ECMOR XIV conference</a> and several workshops.
-I received the UfD-EBN Geo Energy Master Award for <a href="http://repository.tudelft.nl/view/ir/uuid:47cbb291-6b1e-4572-b384-f79a8cf7e535/">my thesis</a>.
+- My MSc research on numerical linear solvers and preconditioning, which got published in the [Journal of Computational Physics](http://dx.doi.org/10.1016/j.jcp.2015.10.016), the [ECMOR XIV conference](http://dx.doi.org/10.3997/2214-4609.20141773) and several workshops.
+I received the UfD-EBN Geo Energy Master Award for [my thesis](http://repository.tudelft.nl/view/ir/uuid:47cbb291-6b1e-4572-b384-f79a8cf7e535/).

 ---